sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-git.md

 # Settings - Git

-The JOC Cockpit offers [JS7 - Inventory Git Integration](https://kb.sos-berlin.com/display/JS7/JS7+-+Inventory+Git+Integration) for versioning and rollout of scheduling objects by use of Git reposistories.
+The JOC Cockpit offers [JS7 - Inventory Git Integration](https://kb.sos-berlin.com/display/JS7/JS7+-+Inventory+Git+Integration) for versioning and rollout of scheduling objects by use of Git repositories.

 The following settings are applied for use with Git repositories.
 Changes become effective immediately.